krishnatejakk/krishnatejakk.github.io/_pages/about.md

 News
 ---------
+- Our paper **"Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming"** got **accepted at Findings of ACL 2022!**

 - Our paper **"A Nested Bi-level Optimization Framework for Robust Few Shot Learning"** got **accepted at AAAI 2022!**

 - Served as Programme Committee member for AAAI 2022